istio/istio/galley/pkg/authplugins/README.md

 * In the returned authplugin.Info:

     * Set `Name` to what will be used to specify your plugin in config
     * Set `GetAuth` to a function in your plugin that conforms to authplugin.AuthFn

-* Edit inventory.go in this directory so that your plugin's GetInfo is retuned in the slice that Inventory() returns.
+* Edit inventory.go in this directory so that your plugin's GetInfo is returned in the slice that Inventory() returns.